thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

 You see, there are two interesting behaviors on Mastodon's API.
 And in this formatter function I handle both.

-The first one is that, when you start compose a reply to a post, Mastodon apps add to the start of the text all the accounts mentioned on the original post so the server can notify each participant of the conversation.
+The first one is that, when you start to compose a reply to a post, most Mastodon apps add to the start of the text all the accounts mentioned on the original post.
 That's ok for Mastodon, but Julian's implementation correctly assumes that it would clutter the comments content and removes the author of the post that the reply refers to, so I did the same here.

-The other behavior is that Mastodon marks the start and end of a long URL with a `.invisible` CSS class so client's can hide them, replacing the need for a URL shortener (those may include privacy issues).
+The other behavior is that Mastodon marks the start and end of a long URL with a `.invisible` CSS class so clients can hide them, replacing the need for a URL shortener (those may include privacy issues).
 I'd like to keep my blog with a [classless][csstricks01] css style, so I just remove them.